sap-tutorials/Tutorials/tutorials/btp-app-kyma-prepare-xsuaa/btp-app-kyma-prepare-xsuaa.md

 [ACCORDION-END]
 ---
 [ACCORDION-BEGIN [Step 2: ](Roles and scopes)]
 A scope represents a single authorization to perform an action.
 For example, there could be a scope "Read" and a scope "Write".
 The scope allows a user to read or write a certain business object.
 Scopes can't be assigned to users directly.
 They're packaged into roles.
-For example, there could a role "Editor" consisting of the "Read" and "Write" scopes, while the role "Viewer" consists only of the "Read" scope.
+For example, there could be a role "Editor" consisting of the "Read" and "Write" scopes, while the role "Viewer" consists only of the "Read" scope.

 Check the file `xs-security.json` that was created in your `cpapp` project.
-The file contains the configuration of the XSUAA (XS User Authentication and Authorization service).
+The file contains the configuration of the XSUAA (SAP Authorization and Trust Management Service).
 The CAP server takes the authorization parts `@(restrict ... )` from our service definition form and creates scopes and role templates from it.
 For example, it found the roles `RiskViewer` and `RiskManager` in the `srv/risk-service.cds` file:

 ```JavaScript[4,8]
   entity Risks @(restrict : [